microbus-io/fabric/docs/tech/controlsubs.md

 ## Ping

 The `:888/ping` endpoint enables the dynamic discovery of microservices.
-The ping handler is subscribed to both the host name of the service and to the special host `all`, allowing the discovery of replicas of a specific microservice, or of all microservices.
+The ping handler is subscribed to both the hostname of the service and to the special host `all`, allowing the discovery of replicas of a specific microservice, or of all microservices.

 To discover all instances of `www.example.com` using the `Publish` method of the connector: